dadair-ca/PERM/README.md

 Minimum Viable Product
 ----------------------
 - [ ] Users should be able to sign in with email and password
+- [ ] Users should be able to sign out
 - [ ] Users should be able to see the pattern at which they are scheduled
 - [ ] Users should be able to see the shifts for the current week
 - [ ] Users should be able to drop a shift